Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

 \]

-Table 22.13: Forecasted covariance between GARCH(1,1) variances with formula and by monte Carlo simulations
+Table 22.13: Forecasted covariance between GARCH(1,1) variances with formula and by Monte Carlo simulations

 For the covariance between the GARCH std. deviations, we apply a Taylor approximation around the mean of \(\sigma_{t+s}\) and \(\sigma_{t+h}\), using the delta method: \[